Art Stewart, MPM

 Short memories leave out the history of this journey; it didn’t happen overnight.
 Indeed, ESG is now becoming embedded in the due diligence process and the analytical mindset of the investor, auditor, CFO, risk manager class.
 “CSR”, “sustainability”, TBL (triple bottom line) and all the other axioms are insufficient to convey the changed place now held for ESG in corporate lifecycle management and value creation.
 Welcome to a new era of non-negotiable values and standards for how both public and private companies operate with greater integrity.

 Sometimes big changes can arrive quietly, gaining momentum out of emerging consciousness and then suddenly triggering a ‘movement.’
 So now we watch with both skepticism and hopeful assurance for more indications of a rising consciousness by markets, market institutions, corporate leadership, and trusted advisory professionals.
 Will these economic forces line up with the many global frameworks and standards communities to agree on more synergistic approaches to environmental, social, and governance transformation?

 There’s a lot of smoke and ESG noise out there.
 No wonder CEOs and their C-suite deputies – as well as their Boards, advisors, investors-shareholders, and stakeholders - are clamoring to make sense of it for their unique context.
 The big reveal is that you don't need to bite off more than you need to chew.
 ESG is not one size fits all.
 It is also not limited to publicly-traded entities.

 If any one factor is immediately felt the most in this ESG wave, it is the advanced technology-driven metrics and analytical capabilities that are changing what’s required for competitive engagement.
-It’s now expected that you increase conformance to any number of transparency and accountability functions and that requires new investments in smarter people, advanced technology, and operational efficiencies.
+It’s now expected that you increase conformance to any number of transparency and accountability functions and that requires new investments in smart people, advanced technology, and operational efficiencies.

 For more companies, performance on ESG indicators is becoming an innate filter through which assessments are made about them for everything from supplying a leading sourcing company customer to aligning systems and processes in a JV, acquisition or merger.
 ESG outcomes are increasingly core to company valuation calculations and even create premium value-adds when based on hard assets.